-- 1. In the following circumstances, health care workers should wear a NIOSH approved high efficiency particulate air (HEPA) respirator or an approved N-95 respirator: - a.
+- 1. In the following circumstances, health care workers should wear a NIOSH-approved respirator such as aN-95 respirator: - a.
 When entering rooms housing patients with suspected or confirmed infectious TB - b.
 When performing high risk procedures on patients who have suspected or confirmed infectious TB.
 Examples of these include administration of aerosolized medications, bronchoscopy, sputum induction, endotracheal intubation and suctioning procedures, and autopsies. - c.
 Emergency medical response personnel or others who must transport, in a closed vehicle, an individual with suspected or confirmed infectious TB. - 2.
 Qualitative or quantitative fit testing must be performed for each respirator wearer.
 The results of such fit testing must be maintained in a retrievable aggregate database. - 3.
-Medical surveillance will be performed on all potential HEPA respirator wearers. - 4.
-Disposable HEPA respirators should be discarded per hospital policy current guidelines. - 5.
-Multi-user reusable HEPA respirators should be cleaned and filters checked and/or changed per hospital policy or current guidelines. - 6.
-Designated user reusable HEPA respirators should be cleaned and filters checked and/or changed per hospital policy or current guidelines. - 7.
-HEPA respiratory wearers should perform check to insure proper fit prior to each use. - 8.
-Facial hair that interferes with the seal of the mask must be removed.
+Medical surveillance will be performed on all potential respirator wearers. - 4.
+Disposable respirators should be discarded per hospital policy current guidelines. - 5.
+Half-face elastomeric respirators should be cleaned and filters checked and/or changed per hospital policy or current guidelines. - 6.
+Respirator wearers should perform check to insure proper fit prior to each use. - 7.
+Facial hair that interferes with the seal of the respirator is not permitted.